Murali-group/PathLinker/README.md

 Python packages:
   * NetworkX

-The code is valid in both Python 2 and Python 3.
+Older releases of this code are valid in both Python 2 and Python 3.
+With this current version, Python 2 compatability is not guaranteed, and some unit tests fail under Python 2.

 Paths of equal length may be returned and processed in a different order according to your version of Python and NetworkX.
 The results should be interpreted as equivalent, although the output is not textually identical.

 ### License